 Korean tofu stew with kimchi (Soondubu jjigae)

 This dish plays with all the traditional Korean ingredients in perfect harmony, kimchi, gochugaru and black sesame seeds.
-Korean cuisine is characterized by bold and spicy flavours, slow-cooked stews and grilled meats. overlaying these dishes is the amazing variety of "banchan" dishes that serve to stimulate your palate.
-It is one of my favourite cuisines, an this dish is part of the reason why.
+Korean cuisine is characterised by bold and spicy flavours, slow-cooked stews and grilled meats.
+Overlaying these dishes is the fantastic variety of "banchan" dishes that serve to stimulate your palate.
+It is one of my favourite cuisines, and this dish is part of the reason why.

-This is a bold stew, a deep colour from the gochugaru paste and heavily spiced. the tart kimchi adds a lightness to the dish, the Napa cabbage texture and the plain tofu on top act as the foil for the flavours.
-They come together beautifully on your tongue, this is a dish I really enjoyed.
+This is a bold stew, a deep colour from the gochugaru paste and heavily spiced.
+The tart kimchi adds a lightness to the dish, the Napa cabbage texture and the plain tofu on top act as the foil for the flavours.
+They come together beautifully on your tongue.
+This is a dish I enjoyed.

 V Street is a collection of vegetarian recipes from the famed chefs who created Vedge Restaurant in Philadelphia.
-This is their follow-up cookbook, filled with global vegetarian cuisine done well and done right.
+This is their follow-up cookbook, featuring global vegetarian cuisine done well and right.

 For more recipes from this cookbook, click here.